KenYounge/bizmatch/README.md

         format:     [raw_name], [date]             (optional)

-The repository comes with two lists of business names that you can use for testing:
+The repository comes with two lists of business names that you can already use for testing:

   * `_edgar_biznames.csv` :  a focal list of business names from the SEC EDGAR database

   * `_sdc_biznames.cav`   : an alter list of business names from the SDC database.

-### Configuration Files for Cleaning Buisness Names
+### Configuration Files for Cleaning Business Names

 The code works through a set of word replacements, brandname replacements, known name changes, name stemming, etc. to perform a better match.
 Each of those steps